kperrine/minutesynth/docs/intro.md

 ### Lower Level Controls

-The WebAudio value controls are also made available.
+The WebAudio value controls are also made available for patchable parameters.
 This is an example of using:

 ```javascript
 osc1.g.vT(1, now + 1)